yassinbassem11/IRIS-Guide/README.md

 LinkedIn:https://www.linkedin.com/in/yassinbassem/

-Huge thanks to Mazen Hany for being such an amazing friend!You’ve always been there when I needed a hand, and I truly appreciate everything you’ve done.
+Huge thanks to my friend Mazen Hany.
+You’ve always been there when I needed a hand, and I truly appreciate everything you’ve done.